 Thomas Clifton, Squire of Lytham, bought a large piece of land in December 1843.
-Named after his son, it was later to become known as Talbot Square – alongside Clifton Street.
+Named after his son, it was later to become dedicated as Talbot Square – alongside Clifton Street.
 He built ‘Talbot Street’ from his estate at Layton Hall to the sea front.
 Then, after being known as ‘New Road’ for some years, in 1924 it was renamed Talbot Road.

 Did you know? that Talbot Square is one of the oldest parts of Blackpool, dating back to 1750?